tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

   ```
 * **PluginTracerInterface**

-  PluginTracerInterface is a pluggable profiler instance, it is the component of forwarding `Start()`, `Stop()`, `CollectData()` requets from `PluggableTracer` to plugin profiler implementations.
-It is also responsible for deserializing `Xspace` and `RunMetadata` protocal buffer objects retrieved from plugin.
+  PluginTracerInterface is a pluggable profiler instance, it is the component of forwarding `Start()`, `Stop()`, `CollectData()` requests from `PluggableTracer` to plugin profiler implementations.
+It is also responsible for deserializing `Xspace` and `RunMetadata` protocol buffer objects retrieved from the plugin.
   ```c++
   class PluginTracerInterface {
    public: